-The Royal Pavilion's journey from a holiday let to a civic asset opens our new season of lectures in October.
-Other local topics include 19th century prints of Brighton and the new (and award-winning) buildings of Brighton College, while the story of old Edinbugh's renewal supports our study tour and an exploration of Lutyens' country houses will give background to a day trip.
+The Royal Pavilion's journey from a holiday let to a civic asset opened our new season of lectures in October.
+Other local topics include 19th century prints of Brighton and the new (and award-winning) buildings of Brighton College, while the story of old Edinbugh's renewal supports our study tour and an exploration of Lutyens' country houses give background to a day trip.
 Other topics include the work of Angelica Kauffman and the history of the Regency Society.

 A castle, a dolls' house, an artist – an eclectic trip